 - Enhancing public confidence by ensuring impacted First Nations, local communities and governments and the broader public can meaningfully participate in all stages of environmental assessment through a process that is robust, transparent, timely and predictable; - Advancing reconciliation with First Nations; and - Protecting the environment while offering clear pathways to sustainable project approvals by providing certainty of process and clarity of regulatory considerations including opportunities for early indications of the likelihood of success.

-A Discussion Paper was released which outlined the proposed changes and a public comment period on the Discussion Paper ended on July 30, 2018.
+A Discussion Paper was released which outlined the proposed changes and a public comment period was held.
 All written comments were received by online form, fax, or mail during this time period.
-The "What we heard report" is available at this link: https://www2.gov.bc.ca/assets/gov/environment/natural-revitalization/documents/what we heard report final.pdf